 The third step of the initialization sequence is to set the Modem Control Register at Base Address +4.
+This register controls functions on some cards.
 Bit 1 is the Request to Send (RTS) control bit.
 This bit should be left low until transmission time.
-(Note: When operating in the automatic RS-485 mode, the state of this bit is not significant.)
+(Note: When operating in the automatic RS485 mode, the state of this bit is not significant.)
 Bits 2 and 3 are user-designated outputs.
 Bit 2 may be ignored on this card.
 Bit 3 is used to enable interrupts and should be set high if an interrupt-driven receiver is to be used.